Sanofi-Public/spatialone-pipeline/README.md

 - Apple M2 Pro 16 GB Ventura.

 Note that for Apple Silicon-based chips, such as the M1 and M2 processors, the docker-ARM image needs to be used.
 Tests in the Ubuntu and Apple M2 machines were realized with smaller datasets due to their memory limitations.

+### Release notes
+Banksy spatial domain analysis is currently not supported by SpatialOne due to licensing incompatibilities.

 ## Setup